Marcos-cat/school_projects/English/EssayTemplate.md

 np.sum([1, 2, 3])
 ```

-The above solution is about as simple as it can get for python, and for other languages as well.
+The above solution is about as simple as it can get for Python, and for other languages as well.
 But take a look at the solution Uiua provides:

 ```uiua
 /+ [1 2 3]